-Aortic stenosis (AS) is narrowing of the aortic valve obstructing blood flow from the left ventricle to the ascending aorta during systole.
+Aortic stenosis (AS) is narrowing of the aortic valve, obstructing blood flow from the left ventricle to the ascending aorta during systole.
 Causes include a congenital bicuspid valve, idiopathic degenerative sclerosis with calcification, and rheumatic fever.
 Untreated AS progresses to become symptomatic with one or more of the classic triad of syncope, angina, and exertional dyspnea; heart failure and arrhythmias may develop.
-A carotid pulse with small amplitude and delayed upstroke and a crescendo-decrescendo ejection murmur are characteristic.
+A crescendo-decrescendo ejection murmur is characteristic.
 Diagnosis is by physical examination and echocardiography.
 Asymptomatic AS in adults usually requires no treatment.
 Once symptoms develop, surgical or percutaneous valve replacement is required.
 For severe or symptomatic AS in children, balloon valvotomy is effective.

-Aortic sclerosis, a degenerative aortic valve disease with thickening of aortic valve structures by fibrosis and calcification initially without causing significant obstruction, is the most common cause of AS in elderly patients.
+In elderly patients, the most common precursor is aortic sclerosis, a degenerative aortic valve disease with thickening of aortic valve structures by fibrosis and calcification initially without causing significant obstruction.
 Over years, aortic sclerosis progresses to stenosis in as many as 15% of patients.
-Aortic sclerosis resembles atherosclerosis, with deposition of lipoproteins, inflammation and calcification of the valves; risk factors are similar (see Risk Factors).
+Aortic sclerosis resembles atherosclerosis, with deposition of lipoproteins and inflammation and calcification of the valves; risk factors are similar (see Risk Factors).

-The most common cause of AS in patients < 70 yr is a congenital bicuspid aortic valve.
-Congenital AS occurs in 3 to 5/1000 live births and affects more males; it is associated with coarctation and rapid dilatation of the ascending aorta causing dissection.
+In patients < 70 yr, the most common cause is a congenital bicuspid aortic valve.
+Congenital AS occurs in 3 to 5/1000 live births and affects more males; it is associated with coarctation and progressive dilatation of the ascending aorta causing dissection.

 The increased pressure load imposed by AS results in compensatory hypertrophy of the left ventricle (LV) without cavity enlargement (concentric hypertrophy).
-As the pressure gradient across the aortic valve increases, , wall stress (afterload) increases, causing LV cavity enlargement, reduced ejection fraction (EF) and a misleadingly low gradient across the aortic valve (low gradient severe AS).
-Patients with other disorders that also cause LV enlargement and reduced EF (eg, MI, intrinsic cardiomyopathy) may generate insufficient flow to fully open a sclerotic valve and have an apparently smallvalve area even when their AS is not particularly severe (pseudosevere AS).
-Pseudosevere AS must be differentiated from low gradient severe AS because only patients with low gradient severe AS benefit from valve replacement.
+With time, the ventricle can no longer compensate, causing secondary LV cavity enlargement, reduced ejection fraction (EF), decreased cardiac output, and a misleadingly low gradient across the aortic valve (low-gradient severe AS).
+Patients with other disorders that also cause LV enlargement and reduced EF (eg, MI, intrinsic cardiomyopathy) may generate insufficient flow to fully open a sclerotic valve and have an apparently small valve area even when their AS is not particularly severe (pseudosevere AS).
+Pseudosevere AS must be differentiated from low-gradient severe AS because only patients with low-gradient severe AS benefit from valve replacement.